 To summarise my thoughts on The Girl with the Dragon Tattoo, I would say that this exceptional novel is a steady, streamlined, thrilling, gripping read which is distributing and creepy at the same.
 If you adore compelling mystery crime novels, then this indeed is the book for you and I have no choice but to give this incredible book Five Stars!

 Thank you so much for reading my review book lovers!
 I appreciate it so much.
 I truly adore talking with all of you lovely readers so please do comment below and let me know all of those wonderful thoughts of yours!
 Let me know whether you have read this novel but also let me know if you haven’t and whether you would like to; I hope my review would have convinced you!
 If you have not read the book but have seen the movie then let me know your thoughts and whether you liked the movie or the TV series; I would love to know!
 If you have read the rest of the series too then please let me know whether they are worth me picking up!
 Thank you so much again!

 P.S.
 Here is a preview of the book for all of you lovely readers to enjoy!
 Please have a read of the preview and if you find that you have loved what you have read then all you need to do is click the Buy on Amazon button and it will take you straight to the book on Amazon USA!
 If you are in the U.K. then below I have attached a link to the book for the Amazon U.K. website.
+Please see attached a Book Depository link for those that are international!
 Thank you so much again for reading book lovers, I can’t wait to hear your thoughts on this book!